Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 20 September

 Russia launched a massive air attack on cities across Ukraine, killing three people in Khmelnytskyi, Chernihiv and Dnipro.

 Five to seven explosions occurred in Saratov, causing a fire at an oil refinery, after a drone attack.
 According to the SHOT channel five explosions occurred at the Novokuybyshevsk oil refinery in Samara Oblast.
 Locals recorded footage of a fire at the refinery, while the pumping stations, on the Kuibyshev-Tikhoretsk pipeline, were also attacked.
 Four Ukrainian FP-2 drones struck a Russian Rubicon unit position near the Pokrovsk sector.

-Russian forces claimed to have taken the town of Filiya, south of Novopavlivka.
-Geolocated footage showed that Russian forces took the town of Berezove, south of Velykomykhailivka.
-Russian forces claimed to have taken the town of Shandryholove in northern Donetsk Oblast.
+Russian forces claimed to have taken Filiya town, south of Novopavlivka.
+Geolocated footage showed Russian forces took Berezove town, south of Velykomykhailivka.
+Russian forces claimed to have taken Shandryholove in northern Donetsk Oblast.

 21 September

-Atesh claimed that its operatives in Smolensk blew up railway tracks that they claimed serves a factory that makes Kh-59 missiles.
+Atesh claimed its operatives in Smolensk blew up railway tracks that they claimed serves a factory making Kh-59 missiles.

-The Ukrainian Ministry of Defense claimed that HUR drones destroyed a 55Zh6U Nebo-U radar system and three Mi-8 helicopters in Crimea.
-The HUR also claimed that it had destroyed two Russian Be-12 Chayka amphibious aircraft for the first time in an attack on Crimea’s Kacha Airbase, while the Ukrainian military claimed to have destroyed an ІМР-3М engineering and obstacle clearing vehicle following a drone strike.
+The Ukrainian Ministry of Defense claimed HUR drones destroyed a 55Zh6U Nebo-U radar system and three Mi-8 helicopters in Crimea.
+The HUR also claimed it had destroyed two Russian Be-12 Chayka amphibious aircraft for the first time in an attack on Crimea's Kacha Airbase, while the Ukrainian military claimed to have destroyed an ІМР-3М engineering and obstacle clearing vehicle following a drone strike.

-The Russian-appointed head of Crimea, Sergey Aksyonov, claimed that three people were killed while 16 others were injured in a Ukrainian drone attack on Foros.
+The Russian-appointed head of Crimea, Sergey Aksyonov, claimed three people were killed while 16 others were injured in a Ukrainian drone attack on Foros.

 Russian Colonel General Aleksandr Lapin, who fought against Ukraine during the 2022 Kharkiv counteroffensive and the Kursk campaign, was dismissed from the Russian Army.

 A Russian drone strike in Pokrovsk killed one person.

-Ukrainian military observer Kostyantyn Mashovets claimed that Russian forces took the town of Kindrashivka, north of Kupiansk and Sichneve, east of Velykomykhailivka.
+Ukrainian military observer Kostyantyn Mashovets claimed Russian forces took the town of Kindrashivka, north of Kupiansk and Sichneve, east of Velykomykhailivka.

 22 September

 Three people were killed in a Russian airstrike on Zaporizhzhia.

-Several settlements in Krasnodar Krai were damaged by Ukrainian drones that had been shot down.
+Several settlements in Krasnodar Krai were damaged by Ukrainian drones that were shot down.
 The Kanevskaya traction substation, which supplies power to the rail network, was damaged.
 In Slavyansk-on-Kuban three houses and several cars were reported damaged but no casualties.
 A grass fire was started near an "industrial area".
 Locals in Temryuk, Krymsk and Primorsko-Akhtarsk reported explosions and air raid sirens.

-Russian sources claimed that Ukrainian forces retook the town of Nove Shakhove in the Dobropillia direction.
-The Russian defense ministry claimed that Russian forces took the town of Kalynivske, southeast of Velykomykhailivka.
+Russian sources claimed Ukrainian forces retook the town of Nove Shakhove in the Dobropillia direction.
+The Russian defense ministry claimed Russian forces took the town of Kalynivske, southeast of Velykomykhailivka.

-Ukraine said that it shot down a Russian "Forpost" combat drone.
+Ukraine said it shot down a Russian Forpost-R combat drone.